How does red rust form?

 Red rust forms inside iron water pipes when iron is in direct contact with water and oxygen.
 In other words, red rust forms when iron is deprived of electrons.

 Red rust, FeO(OH), forms when iron reacts with water (H2O) and oxygen (O2).

-Red rust dissolves to water easily and causes discoloration, clogging, corrosion and pipe deterioration, which symptoms lead to water leak.
+Red rust easily dissolves in water and causes water discoloration, clogging, corrosion and pipe deterioration, which symptoms lead to water leaks.